Author Archives Nabil Kherouf

 on October 28, 2024

-Comments Off on Using Voronoi Diagrams to Equally Divide/Allocate Adjoining Space Between Polygons
+Comments Off on Using Voronoi Diagrams to Equally Divide/Allocate Space Between Polygons

 Problem description

-Given a set of arbitrary polygons belonging to different categories, we want to equally divide the space between polygons and compute the square footage of each category.
-For example, given different categories of machines on a factory floor; for each category, we need to sum up the area of each machine outline and its buffer zone on the factory floor.
+Given a set of arbitrary polygons belonging to different categories, we want to equally divide the space between the polygons and compute the square footage of each category.
+For example, given different categories of machines on a factory floor; for each category, we need to sum up the area of each machine polygon and its buffer zone and determine its percent in relation to the total factory floor area.

 The following images show a set of polygons in different color-coded categories.